neonevm/neon-evm.docs/docs/operating/accounts.md

 But, if you want to decrease the number of holder accounts, you can delete holder accounts by address, and withdraw SOLs from their balance back to the linked Operator key account with the following commands:

-To get the list of existing Holder accounts:
+To get the list of existing holder accounts:

 ```bash
 docker exec -ti proxy ./proxy-cli.sh holder-account list